 There is no tax dollar impact of this article.

-Please be sure to vote on Tuesday March 13, 2012.
-All articles as shown here will be on the Official Ballot.
-Polls are open from 7:00 am to 8:00 pm at Ellis School.
+Please be sure to vote on Election Day, Tuesday March 13, 2012.
+All articles (including any amendments from Deliberative Session) will be on the Official Ballot.
+Polls are open from 7:00 am to 8:00 pm